Maubantj/gitCapstone/README.md

 2. To check if you have python installed open the command prompt and type *python --version*.
 3. Go to the root directory and type
-*python -m venv "name of your virtual environment"*
+*python -m venv "name of your virtual environment"*.
 4. Activate the virtual environment using the following command, *name of your virtual environment"\Scripts\activate.bat*.
 5. To run the development server type